olc-systems-sro/django-puppeteer-pdf/docs/index.rst

 ==================
-django-wkhtmltopdf
+django-puppeteer-pdf
 ==================

-``django-wkhtmltopdf`` allows a Django site to output dynamic PDFs.
-It utilises the wkhtmltopdf_ library, allowing you to write using the technologies you know
+``django-puppeteer-pdf`` allows a Django site to output dynamic PDFs.
+It utilises the puppeteer_ library, allowing you to write using the technologies you know
 - HTML and CSS - and output a PDF file.

 .. _wkhtmltopdf: http://wkhtmltopdf.org/